 Via dell'Anima which linked the two streets was at the time very important: the Mellini, relatives of Pope Innocent VIII had their palace/tower there, almost opposite S. Agnese in Agone; the Germans built at the end of the street S. Maria dell'Anima, their national church; the neighbourhood changed in the XVIIth century when Pope Innocent X turned around the façade of S. Agnese and of the nearby palaces to embellish Piazza Navona.

-A few Renaissance palaces of this period can still be seen along these streets: Palazzetto Turci and (see above) Palazzetto Bonaventura, both showing the same stone facing as S. Maria dell'Anima and Palazzo della Cancelleria.
+A few Renaissance palaces of this period can still be seen along these streets: Palazzetto Turci and (see above) Palazzetto Bonaventura, both showing the same facing as S. Maria dell'Anima and Palazzo della Cancelleria.

 During the pontificate of Pope Innocent VIII, Cardinal